jzoran/ghorgs/README.md

         NOTE: It will be ignored if used with --repos.
         (default 1)
     -O, --out string     Output folder where archives of repositories are recorded. (default ".")
+    -q, --quiet          DO NOT ask user for confirmation.(Use with care, e.g. in scripts where interaction is minimal or impossible.)
     -r, --repos string   Comma separated list of repositories to archive.
         * Name can contain alphanumeric and special characters '_', '.' and '-'.
         * If --repos is used with --since, then the result is: